3 INSIGHTS FROM ME

 Step 1: Maximize 401(k).
 First, max out savings to a 401(k).

 Step 2: Max out the Traditional IRA.
 If you’re ineligible to directly contribute to a Roth IRA due to a high income, you’ll want to contribute the maximum amount to a traditional IRA.
 You won’t be able to take a deduction due to high income, but that’s not the objective.
 The goal is to get money into the traditional IRA to set the stage for the next step.

 Step 3: Backdoor Roth IRA.
-Your high-income level will not allow you to contribute directly to a Roth IRA, but there’s a strategy called a Backdoor Roth that will allow you to fund a Roth IRA by moving money from a traditional IRA to the Roth IRA.
-It’s a simple 3-step process where you withdraw the money from the tax-deferred accounts, pay the tax, and roll over the funds into a Roth IRA.
-There are no limits on the amount to be converted — that is, anyone can convert any amount of money from a traditional IRA/401k (assuming you are no longer contributing to the 401k plan) to a Roth IRA.
+Your high-income level will not allow you to contribute directly to a Roth IRA, but there’s a strategy called a Backdoor Roth that will allow you to fund a Roth IRA by moving money from a traditional IRA to a Roth IRA.
+It’s a simple 3-step process where you withdraw the money from the tax-deferred accounts, pay the tax, and roll the funds into a Roth IRA.
+There are no limits on the amount to be converted.
+That is, anyone can convert any money from a traditional IRA/401k (assuming you are no longer contributing to the 401k plan) to a Roth IRA.

 Don’t let high income stand in the way of increased retirement savings.
 Adopting this 4-step strategy will help you boost savings now and increase retirement income later.

 We know that meeting spending goals and managing risks largely depend on the sustainability of assets.
 Measures taken to increase portfolio longevity are paramount for retirements that depend on generating income through portfolio withdrawals.
 These measures generally take the form of dynamic withdrawals, increased stock allocation, delayed Social Security claiming, variable spending levels, and integrating home equity.
 Together or separately, they work to extend the life of a portfolio.
 Let’s review each in more detail to understand their role in the longevity of your retirement portfolio.